ScrapeAlchemist/Internet-Mood-Radar/README.md

 - **Delta Tracking** - Compare today's mood vs yesterday's snapshot
 - **Historical Data** - View trends over time with charts and breakdowns

+## Usage Tips

+### Data Accumulation
+The more scans you run, the more historical data the app accumulates.
+This improves:
+- **Trend analysis** - More data points for accurate tension trends over time
+- **Topic tracking** - Better pattern recognition across news cycles
+- **Delta calculations** - More reliable comparisons with historical snapshots

+Historical data is stored in the SQLite database and persists across sessions.

+### LLM Token Usage
+This app uses OpenAI's GPT-4o-mini for:
+- Generating search queries per region
+- Selecting relevant URLs to scrape
+- Extracting and summarizing content
+- Generating country summaries

+**Monitor your token usage** in the [OpenAI dashboard](https://platform.openai.com/usage) to track costs.
+Each scan consumes tokens for query generation, content extraction, and summarization.

 ## Regions

 | Region | Countries |